ibm-cloud-docs/power-iaas/getting-started.md

 [Off-premises]{: tag-blue}

 {{site.data.keyword.powerSys_notm}} on cloud resources reside in IBM data centers with dedicated networking and Storage area network (SAN)-attached Fibre Channel storage.
-You can choose one of the regions that is listed in the specifications that is nearest to your data center.
+You can choose one of the regions that is listed in the specifications that are nearest to your data center.
 IBM Power clients who rely on private cloud infrastructure can now quickly and economically extend their Power IT resources on the cloud.

 In the data centers, the {{site.data.keyword.powerSys_notm}} are separated from the rest of the IBM Cloud servers with separate networks and direct-attached storage.
 The internal networks are fenced but offer connectivity options to IBM Cloud infrastructure or private cloud environments.
 This infrastructure design enables {{site.data.keyword.powerSys_notm}} to maintain key enterprise software certification and support as the {{site.data.keyword.powerSys_notm}} architecture is identical to certified private cloud infrastructure.